 Dog keepers are usually booked 3 months prior to your wedding date (for summer weekends)

 As a professional photographer I have seen all kinds of wedding dresses, from the $100 bought on Etsy (yes I did), to some pieces of art costing more than $20,000 and designed by famous names.
 Believe it or not, the higher price is not always synonym of perfect dress.
-If you don’t find the dress of your dreams in your local wedding attire dealer, then keep in mind that some young designers are very affordable (you can see some of the bridal shows and bridal fairs).
+If you don’t find the dress of your dreams in your local wedding attire dealer, then keep in mind that some young designers are very affordable (you can see some bridal shows and bridal fairs).

 Most of the time, the dress is bought one year prior to the wedding.